 Methane Stripping Plant and Equipment Supply Contractors

-A number of UK contractors offer services for landfill leachate extraction, pumping and treatment works including the design, specification, supply, build, install / commission, operation and maintenance of leachate treatment process plants.
+Several specialist UK contractors offer services for landfill leachate extraction, pumping, and treatment works, including the design, specification, supply, build, installation, commissioning, operation, and maintenance of leachate treatment process plants.

 Phoenix Engineering Methane Stripping Plants

-Phoenix Engineering has designed and built many UK MSPs which it continues to maintain for local authority and commercial clients.
+Phoenix Engineering has designed and built many UK MSPs, which it continues to maintain for local authorities and commercial clients.

 Phoenix Engineering's methane stripping solutions enable landfill sites to meet sewage discharge consents.
 It is possible to achieve over 99% methane removal with relatively simple-to-operate systems.
-In addition, methane stripping solutions minimise the risk of explosion as a result of methane build-up from low-level release within confined spaces.
-All our equipment is designed to meet specific site requirements.
+In addition, methane stripping solutions minimize the risk of explosion as a result of methane buildup from low-level release within confined spaces.
+All of our equipment is designed to meet specific site requirements.

-Some UK leachate management specialists have pilot leachate treatment plant equipment that can be mobilised to a client's landfill site to trial run accurate methane stripping reactor trials.
+Some UK leachate management specialists have pilot leachate treatment plant equipment that can be mobilized to a client's landfill site to run accurate methane-striping reactor trials.

 Innovative Methane Stripping Techniques

-Innovative MSP installation services are available to enable the stripping out of methane from within the raw leachate.
-The use of telemetry and automated control units is also installed to ensure control of the leachate within the landfill body, effective treatment and permit compliance for volume and quality of the discharged leachate.
+Innovative MSP installation services are available to enable the stripping out of methane from the raw leachate.
+The use of telemetry and automated control units is also installed to ensure control of the leachate within the landfill body, effective treatment, and permit compliance with the volume and quality of the discharged leachate.

 Both the gaseous and dissolved methane emissions from methane stripping wastewater treatment plants are measured by either: